didenko/mboxrd/README.md

 The program does not preserve unfinished last line of the last message in the archive.
 In the resulting files all message lines end with CRLF after the processing.

-During the processing it created temporary message files and then moves them into the UTC-timestamped `.eml` file.
+During the processing it creates temporary message files and then moves them into the UTC-timestamped `.eml` file.
 If the destination filename is already taken by another message, then the later message does not override it.
 It is left in the temporary file and the error is printed to `stderr`.

 Also a message stays in a temporary file if the program fails to construct a name for the message file.
 Some forwarded messages, for example, lack the `Date: ` header.